Immigration and customs regulations

 Australia has very strict Customs laws about what is allowed to enter the country.
 All animal and plant products that you bring into Australia must be declared for inspection.
 It is your responsibility to be familiar with Australia's immigration and customs regulations before entering the country and to comply with all applicable laws.
 We suggest that you become familiar with the Department of Immigration and Border Protection's regulations before starting your trip.

 All animal and plant products, including food items, must be declared for inspection and in most cases are returned.
 The following lists include the more common items.

 Goods that are prohibited

-Except under Quarantine conditions and approved by Australian Quarantine and Inspection Service (AQIS), check before you travel:
+Except under Quarantine conditions and approved by the Department of Agriculture and Water Resources, check before you travel:

 Dairy products or eggs and products containing eggs